Effects of an Asteroid Impact on Earth

 Explosion

 On its way to the impact, the asteroid pushes aside the air in front of it creating a hole in the atmosphere.
 The atmosphere above the impact site is removed for several tens of seconds.
 Before the surrounding air can rush back in to fill the gap, material from the impact: vaporized asteroid, crustal material, and ocean water (if it lands in the ocean), escapes through the hole and follows a ballistic flight back down.
 Within two minutes after impact, about 105 cubic kilometers of ejecta (1013 tons) is lofted to about 100 kilometers.
-If the asteroid hits the ocean, the surrounding water returning over the the hot crater floor is vaporized (a large enough impact will break through to the hot lithosphere and maybe the even hotter asthenosphere), sending more water vapor into the air as well as causing huge steam explosions that greatly compound the effect of the initial impact explosion.
+If the asteroid hits the ocean, the surrounding water returning over the hot crater floor is vaporized (a large enough impact will break through to the hot lithosphere and maybe the even hotter asthenosphere), sending more water vapor into the air as well as causing huge steam explosions that greatly compound the effect of the initial impact explosion.

 Meteor (Barringer) Crater in northern Arizona (about 1 kilometer across).
 Select here for a view from the rim.